 Generally speaking a high cocoa percentage means the chocolate will be dark, whereas a lower percentage means the chocolate will be milk, but the following is a simple guide to follow so you’ll know what percentage to look for to find your ideal tasting bar of chocolate.

 The cocoa percentage listed is simply the amount of cocoa the chocolate producer has chosen to put into their bar, and is important as it lets the consumer know how many cocoa solids have been used to flavour the bar – the higher the percentage, the stronger the cocoa flavour.

-In the UK, milk chocolate must contain at least 25% cocoa solids to be legally called milk chocolate, there is however no minimum for dark chocolate and can be found containing anything from 50% to 100% cocoa solids.
+In the UK, the Cocoa and Chocolate Products Legislation states that milk chocolate must contain at least 25% cocoa solids to be legally called milk chocolate, there is however no minimum for dark chocolate and can be found containing anything from 50% to 100% cocoa solids.

 Although white chocolate doesn’t contain any cocoa ‘solids’, it does contain cocoa butter which gives it that creamy flavour, and in the UK white chocolate must contain a minimum of 20% cocoa butter to be legally sold as ‘chocolate’.

 In addition to being an indicator of taste and texture, cocoa percentage is also an indicator of quality.
 In some cases, a low cocoa percentage suggests the chocolate contains a higher quantity of cheaper additives or sugar (often to mask the fact that your chocolate doesn’t taste that ‘chocolatey’).
-Additionally, in the US, milk chocolate is only required to contain a percentage of 10% cocoa solids so if you’re looking for a rich, chocolatey tasting bar, always check the cocoa percentage first to avoid munching on a bar of ‘sugar’.
+Additionally, in the US, milk chocolate is only required to contain a percentage of 10% cocoa solids (see US FDA's standards of Identity for chocolate) so if you’re looking for a rich, chocolatey tasting bar, always check the cocoa percentage first to avoid munching on a bar of ‘sugar’.